Skip to content

 2. What We Have Learned

 When we pivoted the CodeSandbox product toward the SDK, the number of use cases expanded dramatically — many of which were not accounted for in our original stack or assumptions.
-This shift introduced both challenges in scalability and adaptability, but also surfaced valuable insights.
+This shift introduced both challenges in scalability and adaptability.

-The core friction in the current SDK stems from our opinionated approach to hibernation and persistence.
+The core friction in the current SDK stems from our opinionated approach to hibernation and persistence in the CodeSandbox product.

 One major issue is automatic hibernation, which is controlled by a timeout that SDK users can configure.
 However, this timeout is only extended by specific protocol messages sent from the SDK client.
 Other forms of activity — such as direct HTTP requests or file system operations — do not affect the timeout.
 This design has proven confusing and brittle across different usage scenarios.